 Older versions of Dreamweaver also include this feature, but it’s slightly more hidden.
 In older versions of Dreamweaver you can click on Site > Synchronize… to get this same feature.

 Synchronize simply asks you what you want Synchronized, either the entire Site or only those files selected in the Files Palette.

 Direction asks you which copy of the Site is “newest”:

-This author’s preference is always select “Entire…” and “Get and Put newer files” options in the Synchronize Files dialogue box.
-This ensures your Local and Remote Sites are always the same.
+This author’s preference is always select “Entire…” and “Get and Put newer files” options in the Synchronize Files dialog box.
+This ensures your local and remote sites are always the same.

 Once you select the desired option, select the “Preview” button to see what Dreamweaver proposes it must do to perform this operation.

 “What’s this ‘Preview’ thing about?,” you ask?
 Simply, performing a Synchronize can be dangerous.
 Dreamweaver knows to Get or Put a file based on its “Last Modification Time,” information that most operating systems keep track of for files.
 This means that Dreamweaver doesn’t really keep “track of which files you’ve changed since you started editing.”
 Rather, it just compares the Last Modification Time of the files in the Local Site to that of the files in the remote Site, and if the two Last Modification Times differ, the newer of the files will be transferred.

 To see why this is dangerous, imagine you go to the labs and make some significant changes to a file on your Site and you Put those changes and all is fine and good.
 Then you come home and make some small changes to that same file but you forgot to first Get that file from the remote Site.
 Your Local copy of the file doesn’t have all those changes you made in the labs.
 When you go to perform a Synchronize, Dreamweaver will see that the Local file was modified more recently than the remote file and will Put the file, overwriting all those changes you made in the labs.